- All Employees.

 - An end date to the approval or a date when the employee and supervisor will reassess the appropriateness of continued remote work, and

-- Notice that the supervisor’s approval is at their discretion and may be revoked at any time with our without reason.
+- Notice that the supervisor’s approval is at their discretion and may be revoked at any time with or without reason.

-- The written Office of Information Technology approval may be in any form determined by the Chief Information Officer or designee to be appropriate to meet the requirements of information security in Policy 4-56 and other applicable technology policies.
+- The Office of Information Technology written approval may be in any form determined by the Chief Information Officer or designee to be appropriate to meet the requirements of SFCC Policy 7-3 Information Security and other applicable technology policies.
 The Office of Information Technology approval shall account for the circumstances of the particular request, including:

 - The type of work to be done,